Gokhu18/Real-Time-Crop-Recognition/README.md

 2.Download the dataset and put them under the folder"Real-Time-Crop-Recognition-master".

-You can run ``` .../python csv_generator.py ```to create .csv files of dataset(already existed in the folder"Real-Time-Crop-Recognition-master" for our dataset).
+You can run ``` .../python csv_generator.py ```to create .csv files of dataset(already existed under the folder"Real-Time-Crop-Recognition-master" for our dataset).

 ### Train